Jump to Main Content

 Application Process and Required Materials

-The HIP Resident Award application, as well as all supporting documents outlined below, must be submitted through the ASH online awards system.
-Applicants must identify a research mentor on their application, and the research mentor must be an ASH member in good standing.
+The HIP Resident Award application is part of ASH's universal application process.
+This application, along with all supporting documents outlined below, must be submitted through the ASH online awards system.

 All applications must include the following: